BulkiestPizza/Notes/Ancient History/Roman Slavery.md

 	-> 2 slaves serving someone
 	-> One slave is holding up a mirror for the person sitting on a type of throne -> Slaves have nice clothing
+	-> Person in centre is larger than the slaves.
+Source 3:
+Mosaic of slaves pouring wine
+Explicit:
+	-> Slaves wearing barely any clothing
+	-> Slaves appear large, athletic and healthy
+	-> Slaves are pouring wine

+Source 4:
+Fragment of a wall painting, Roman workers building a wall while slave master watches on
+	-> Master is sitting down while slaves work
+	-> Slaves aren't wearing much at all
+	-> Slaves appear to lifting heavy objects
+	-> Master is wearing a type of crown